 (A) Where CBOD5 removal must be at least 85 percent based upon the raw sewage concentration applied to the septic tank and nitrification of wastewater is necessary, a filter media must consist of 3 feet of very fine washed gravel, 100 percent passing a 3/8-inch sieve with an effective size between 3 and 5 millimeters and a uniformity coefficient of 2 or less.
 Washed means that negligible fines (less than 1.0 percent) pass a No. 10 sieve.

-(B) Where additional removal of BOD5 and denitrification is intended or required, a treatment media may consist of 2 feet of very coarse washed sand, 100 percent passing a 3/8-inch sieve with an effective size between 1.5 and 2.5 millimeters and an uniformity coefficient of 2 or less.
+(B) Where additional removal of BOD5 and denitrification is intended or required, a treatment media may consist of 2 feet of very coarse washed sand, 100 percent passing a 3/8-inch sieve with an effective size between 1.5 and 2.5 millimeters and a uniformity coefficient of 2 or less.
 Washed means that negligible fines (less than 4.0 percent) pass the No. 100 sieve.

 (C) Sieves of 3/8 inch, 1/4 inch, and Nos.
 4, 6, 8, 10, 50, and 100 must be used in gradation analysis.